Prophysaon

 Prophysaon, common name taildropper slugs, is a genus of air-breathing land slugs, terrestrial pulmonate gastropod mollusks in the family Ariolimacidae.

-These slugs can self-amputate (autotomy) a portion of their tail, a behavior observed in the species Prophysaon andersoni.
+These slugs can self-amputate (autotomy) a portion of their tail, a behavior observed in the species Prophysaon andersonii.

 Distribution

 This genus of slugs occurs in North America, including California and Oregon.

 Species

 Species in the genus Prophysaon include 10 species (9 according to Turgeon et al. 1998 plus one known undescribed species):